whitneyburton/portfolios/students/1701-front/laura_turk/20170608-laura-turk-m3.markdown

 ### Playing a Part
 Led the Pahlka Posse for the second mod in a row.
 Organized a mond long project that incorporated backend and front end students and skills.
 Led weekly lunches for working or socializing.
 Participated in the code fair representing Pahlka.

+TA at a try turing weekend: Feedback from Rachel: Hey Laura, thank you so much for TA-ing yesterday!
+You were awesome and the participants said great things about the help you provided :

 Weekly participation in Joan Clarke Society